 MATH 144 PRECALCULUS II: TRIGONOMETRIC FUNCTIONS (2-0-2)(F,S,SU).
 Right-triangle and circular function approaches to trigonometry.
 Trigonometric identities.
 Graphs of trigonometric functions; amplitude, frequency, phase shift.
 Inverse trigonometric functions and their graphs.
 Polar coordinates and polar representations of complex numbers.
 PRE/COREQ: MATH 143 or MATH 149 or satisfactory placement score.

 MATH 157 NUMBER AND OPERATIONS FOR TEACHERS (4-0-4)(F,S,SU).
 Laboratory-based course that addresses number meanings, representations, operations, algorithms, and properties.
 Interpreting mathematical reasoning and developing non-standard algorithms are central themes.
-PREREQ: MATH 108 or satisfactory placement score.
+PREREQ: MATH 108 or MATH 133 or satisfactory placement score.

 MATH 160 SURVEY OF CALCULUS (4-0-4)(F,S,SU)(FM).
 A survey of the essentials of calculus, intended mainly for students in business and social sciences; emphasis on applications to such areas.
 Basic concepts and computational techniques for functions, derivatives, and integrals, with emphasis on polynomial, rational, exponential and logarithmic functions.
 Very brief introduction to calculus of functions of several variables.
-MATH 160 cannot be taken for credit after MATH 170 or MATH 171.
+MATH 160 cannot be taken for credit after MATH 170.
 PREREQ: MATH 143 or MATH 149 or satisfactory placement score.

 MATH 170 CALCULUS I (4-0-4)(F,S,SU)(FM).
-Informal limits.
+Informal limits and continuity.
 Derivatives and antiderivatives, including trigonometric, exponential, and logarithmic functions.
 The relationship between a function, its derivative, and its antiderivative.
 Integration and the fundamental theorem of calculus.
 Applications of calculus to physical models, geometry, approximation, and optimization.
-Credit cannot be earned for both MATH 170 and MATH 171.
 PREREQ: MATH 143 or MATH 149, or satisfactory placement score.
 PRE/COREQ: MATH 144 or satisfactory placement score.

-MATH 175 CALCULUS II: CONCEPTS AND APPLICATIONS (4-0-4)(F,S,SU).
+MATH 175 CALCULUS II (4-0-4)(F,S,SU).
 A continuation of MATH 170.
 Techniques of integration and calculation of antiderivatives.
 Applications of integration to physical models, including calculation of volume, moment, mass, and centroid.
 Informal convergence of sequences and series of real numbers.
 Taylor series, Taylor polynomials, and applications to approximation.
 Vectors, parametric curves, and polar coordinates.
-Credit cannot be earned for both MATH 175 and MATH 176.
 PREREQ: MATH 143, MATH 144 and MATH 170, or corresponding satisfactory placement score.

 MATH 189 DISCRETE MATHEMATICS (4-0-4)(F,S,SU).
 Content drawn from propositional and predicate logic; proof logic, induction and recursion, elementary set theory; functions and relations; combinatorial enumeration; graph theory and basic elementary number theory.
-Intended for computer science majors.
-Credit cannot be granted for both MATH 187 and MATH 189.
 PREREQ: MATH 170.

 MATH 211 GEOMETRIC REASONING IN THE SECONDARY CLASSROOM (3-0-3)(F/S).
 Laboratory-based course that involves the study of geometry in relation to teaching secondary mathematics.
 Topics include: congruence, inductive and deductive reasoning, dynamic geometry technology, transformations, and applications of geometry and measurement.
 It is recommended that this course be taken prior to MATH 311.
 PREREQ: MATH 143 or MATH 157.